 Further investigation will be undertaken to consider revenue sources for infrastructure improvements.
 Avenues for consideration include a local area-specific development charge or incentive program.
 Public service facilities and other community amenities should be included in the future Community Benefits Charge Strategy.
-The Technical Advisory Committee will undertake this review and make recommendations for consideration.
+The Transportation Association of Canada will undertake this review and make recommendations for consideration.